openid/OpenYOLO-Spec/android/introduction.md

 interacting with an unexpected credential provider.

-The heuristic takes into account that pre-installed providers, such as Google's Smart Lock for Passwords, are not providers the usually have made a conscious choice to use.
-When an additional provider is manually installed, it is more likely that the user's intent is to use that, rather than the pre-installed providers.
+The heuristic takes into account that pre-installed providers, such as Google's Smart Lock for Passwords, are not providers the user has made a conscious choice to use.
+Therefore, when an additional provider is manually installed, it is more likely that the user's intent is to use that, rather than the pre-installed providers.